-Part 1 of the 7-Part Series Cool Tween/Teen Games That Also Travel Well
+Part 1 of 7-Part Series Cool Tween/Teen Travel Games

 With all the hilarity and time they played you'd think they would have grown tired with this.
 But, because my teens only got through a small fraction of the 168 double-sided challenge cards (totaling 336 different drawing challenges), I'm betting they'll still be playing this frequently now that we are home from this trip.

 With a retail price of $24.99 it is available direct from Out of the Box here and in-store at a variety of retailers.
-There is also a Backseat Drawing Junior ($19.99) for younger children, though we did not have the opportunity to try it out.
+There is also a Backseat Drawing Junior ($19.99) for younger children, though we did not have the opportunity to try that game version out.

 In summary, this entertainment novelty was very practical for traveling because it came in a sturdy compact box and did not involve a huge number of ultra small pieces that might disappear magically down our leather bench car seats.